microsoftgraph/microsoft-graph-docs-contrib/concepts/featured_scenarios.md

 ## Next steps

-Check out the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), and try our [Quick Start](https://developer.microsoft.com/en-us/graph/quick-start) to get up and running fast.
+Try out some more calls in the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), and use our [Quick Start](https://developer.microsoft.com/en-us/graph/quick-start) to get up and running fast.
 Learn more about how to [use the API](use_the_api.md) to build your first app.